bwakedavis/bwakedavis.github.io/content/blog/solidity/index.markdown

 contracts can tell us that something has happened in the blockchain by firing events.
 Applications can be notified when this events are fired.
-Events accept 3 paramaters.
+Events accept 3 parameters.
-We can get access to the past events and subcribe to new ones.
+We can get access to the past events and subscribe to new ones.

 ```solidity
 pragma solidity ^0.5.3;